brtan8/CS326/README.md

 Varun R. Pininty

-Role: Meeting Creator - Schedule meeting times that works for all team members
+Role: Meeting Creator - In charge of scheduling and organizing meetings in which group coding, designing, and debugging occurs

 Issues: